kwget/openwrt-lan-as-wan/README.md

 ```

 How to do it?
-1. Login to LUCI on OpenWRT go to: "Network > Switch" Configure the VLAN's like on my Image.
+1. Login to LUCI on OpenWRT via the Webinterface go to: "Network > Switch" Configure the VLAN's like on my Image.

 ![alt text](https://github.com/kwget/openwrt-tools/blob/main/resources/vlan.png?raw=true)